-*Out-of-state teams should obtain "Application for Travel" forms from their own state offices (if required by your state organization).
+*Out-of-state teams should obtain "Application for Travel" forms from their own state offices (only if required by your state organization).

-5. Guest players must have valid USYS Player Pass, medical release form, and permission to travel from your state.
+5. Guest players must have valid USYS or USClub Player Pass, medical release form, and permission to travel from your state.

 6. Guest player forms as required by your state association.